This piece was first published on December 9, 2020, and was updated on January 5, 2023.

-You may have heard the conventional wisdom that rent is “dead money”, that you’re throwing cash down the toilet unless you buy a place.
+You may have heard the conventional wisdom that rent is “dead money” - that you’re pouring money down the drain unless you buy a place.
 It’s not really a fair comparison though.
 The truth is that even a house that you own, with or without a mortgage, has a certain level of so-called “dead money” associated with it.
-So from a financial perspective, the rent or buy debate is a lot more complex than “buy a home as soon as you can afford it” (and that’s without considering the drop in housing affordability in recent decades).
+So from a financial perspective, the "rent or buy" debate is a lot more complex than “buy a home as soon as you can afford it” (and that’s without considering the drop in housing affordability in recent decades).

-Here’s a little more guidance on the rent vs buy debate in Canada.
-The short version is that it will depend on your many factors including your lifestyle, finances, and the property market where you live (or where you want to live).
+Here’s a little more guidance on the rent vs. buy debate in Canada.
+The short version is that it will depend on many factors, including your lifestyle, finances and the property market where you live (or where you want to live).

-The rent vs buy issue is much more than a financial one.
-There can be big differences between the lifestyles of renters and homeowners, which you need to consider alongside your finances.
-Here are some of the advantages of both renting and buying a home that considers both lifestyle and financial issues.
+The rent vs. buy issue is much more than a financial one.
+There can be big differences between the lifestyles of renters and homeowners that you need to consider alongside your finances.
+Here are some of the advantages of both renting and buying a home that take into account both lifestyle and financial issues.

 Advantages of renting

-Less hassle and maintenance: Owning a home isn’t just a drain on your wallet.
+- Less hassle and maintenance: Owning a home isn’t just a drain on your wallet.
 The daily maintenance and upkeep of a home will demand many hours of your time, as well as a few extra dollars on top.
-Renting transfers this responsibility to your property manager, freeing up your time for more productive work.
+Renting transfers this responsibility to your property manager and/or landlord, freeing up your time for more productive work.

 Advantages of buying

-Stability: Owning your home means you call all the shots.
-If you want to paint, replace the floor, renovate, or add an ensuite, you don’t need to ask a landlord or property manager*, you just do it!
-Owning your home also means you won’t get suddenly evicted because your landlord’s second cousin’s 19-year old needs a place to live when they’re at university for 6 months each year**.
+- Stability: Owning your home means you call all the shots.
+If you want to paint, replace the floor, renovate or add an en-suite, you don’t need to ask a landlord or property manager*, you just do it!
+Owning your home also means you won’t get suddenly evicted because your landlord’s second cousin’s 19-year old daughter needs a place to live when they’re at university for 6 months each year**.

-Building Equity: With a mortgage, every monthly payment is helping you build equity in your home.
+- Building up equity: With a mortgage, every monthly payment is helping you build equity in your home.
 While some of your mortgage payment goes toward paying the interest on your loan, the rest is paying off your mortgage principal.
 At the start of your mortgage, interest will make up more of your payment, but it will decrease over the years.

 *You may need to ask your local council if you’re renovating.